Wondering how much you need to save for retirement?

 That’s a total of $1,373,000.
 Hardly chump change, but still better than the $1.5 million you’d need if you just followed the 4% Rule.

 Before you quit your day job, speak with a financial advisor or two to make sure you didn’t overlook anything that might, you know, lead to you living on the streets in your old age.
-Most financial advisors aren’t real estate investors however, so take their advice about real estate with a grain of salt.
+Most investment advisors aren’t real estate investors however, so take their advice about real estate with a grain of salt.
+Better yet, speak with a financial advisor with real estate experience.

 The best part about reaching financial independence and early retirement isn’t the ability to do nothing.
 It’s the ability to do anything.